North American railroad signaling: Signaling enhancements

-In the 1990s, Communication-based train control (CBTC) systems started to be used in rail transit systems.
+In the 1990s, communication-based train control (CBTC) systems started to be used in rail transit systems.
 These systems utilize radio communications between train and wayside equipment to perform the functions of the signaling system.
 More recently, CBTC systems have been deployed on mainline railroads, and Interoperable Communications Based Signaling (ICBS) systems are being developed to provide standard system functionality among railroads and suppliers signaling systems.

-A further enhancement designed to work in both signaled and dark territory is Positive Train Control, or PTC.
+A further enhancement designed to work in both signaled and dark territory is Positive Train Control (PTC).
 This system is an overlay on the conventional methods of operation but also uses satellite-based tracking and computerized radio communication to verify the authority given to the train, current location of the train, the status of the next signal (if any), the position of switches (which will be equipped with a sensor and radio transmitter), and the location of any oncoming trains.
 As in ATC, if a dangerous situation arises, the system will apply the brakes.
+PTC was implemented on most of the U.S. national rail network mileage by 2020 or earlier.